sematext/spm-agent-mongodb/README.md

 The setup script will store your configuration in /etc/sematext/spm-agent-mongodb.config

-If you with to change the settings later edit /etc/sematext/spm-agent-mongodb.config.
+If you want to change the settings later edit /etc/sematext/spm-agent-mongodb.config.
 Then restart the SPM MongoDB Agent after config changes, depending on the init system:
 - Upstart (Ubuntu):
 ```